Medical malpractice can take a number of forms including carelessness, negligence, and hospital-acquired conditions.

 - Manifestations of poor glycemic control

 - Surgical site infection following bariatric surgery

 - Surgical site infection following cardiac implantable electronic device

 - Surgical site infection following certain orthopedic procedures

 - Vascular catheter-associated infections

 Contact a Compassionate Medical Malpractice Attorney

-Facing medical issues is challenging, but if you or a loved one suffered from these incidents in a medical facility or hospital, speaking to an experienced medical malpractice attorney can help you understand your rights.
-At Ferrara Law, we understand just how devastating the effects of medical malpractice can be.
+If you or a loved one faces a hospital-acquired condition, you should not hesitate to speak with a medical malpractice attorney.
+At Ferrara & Gable, we understand just how devastating the effects of medical malpractice can be.
 As a result, we remain committed to fighting tirelessly for the results that victims deserve.
-Contact Ferrera Law at 856-779-9500 or online today.